onassar/JS-Ajax/README.md

 // reinstantiate
 var ajax = (new Ajax('/tackle'));

-// post with callback and parameter ajax.post(
+// post with callback and parameters ajax.post(
     function(response) {
+        console.log(response);
     }, {
         'who': 'Oliver',
         'why': 'Not a fan of jugglers'